huggingface/blog/controlnet.md

 ## The `StableDiffusionControlNetPipeline`

 To experiment with ControlNet, we expose `StableDiffusionControlNetPipeline` similar to the [other pipelines](https://huggingface.co/docs/diffusers/api/pipelines/overview) we offer from Diffusers.
-Central to the `StableDiffusionControlNetPipeline` is the `controlnet` parameter which lets you provide a particular `ControlNet` instance trained on specific spatial contexts as conditioning.
+Central to the `StableDiffusionControlNetPipeline` is the `controlnet` parameter which lets you provide a particular [`ControlNetModel`](https://huggingface.co/docs/diffusers/main/en/api/models#diffusers.ControlNetModel) instance trained on specific spatial contexts as conditioning.

 We will explore different use cases with the `StableDiffusionControlNetPipeline` in this blog post, but for starters, let’s load a `StableDiffusionControlNetPipeline` that can generate images conditioned on edge maps.
 First, we obtain an edge map using OpenCV: